| WHY

 our purpose it was this fine old Saddlehorse stock that

-was at the very tap roots and foundation for the
+was at the very tap roots and foundation for the original

-the Ozarks where they were used to till
+Ozarks where they were used to till crops, pull cotton wagons

-crops, pull cotton wagons to the gins, work cattle, pull
+to the gins, work cattle, pull the family buggy, provide

-carriers, doctors, judges etc. But most importantly they
+transport for the mail carriers, doctors, judges etc. But

-They were sure footed, athletic, capable
+and enjoy.
+They were sure footed, athletic, capable horses

-horses with natural gaits.
+with natural gaits.
 Many of these early horses preferred

 to foxtrot and the foxtrot gait proved to be the most sure